Astronomy research

 to produce a catalogue of 4900 detections at the V, R, I, J, H, and K photometric bands.

-I built an instrument for use with existing infrared imaging camera
+I built a device that could be used with existing infrared imaging camera

 enabled high quality polarimetric maps to be made of sources such as